watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

     git push
     ```

+### Task 6: Run several containers with Docker compose

+Managing several containers with all their command line options can become
+difficult as the solution grows. `docker-compose` allows us to declare options
+for several containers and run them together.

+1. First, cleanup the existing containers.

+    ```bash
+    docker stop web && docker rm web docker stop api && docker rm api docker stop mongo && docker rm mongo
+    ```

-14. Navigate to your home directory (where you checked out the content repositories) and create a docker compose file.
+2. Navigate to your home directory (where you checked out the content repositories) and create a docker compose file.

     ```bash
     cd ~